gamingwithevets/sneky/README.md

 In Angry Apple mode, this slows down the snake to a little over 0%, making escaping the snake easier.
 ## AI Snake
 Serial Number **Q**5**U**4**E**X7YY2**E**9**N**, a.k.a.
 Queen from *Deltarune*, comes to help you!
 Press the AI Snake key (default: X) to receive help from her and let her play instead.
 Press the AI Snake key again to regain control of the snake.
-Keep in mind: The Queen will not help you in Angry Apple mode, since she's controlling the snake!
+Keep in mind: The Queen will not help you in Angry Treat mode, since she's controlling the snake!
 ## The Snake's Colors
 The snake has different colors, and that represents different powers.
 - Green: The pain 'ol snake that dies when bumping into borders or itself.
 - Super Yellow: Makes more apples spawn.
 - God Red: Allows you to turn around and go past yourself.
-(Debug Mode only; different color due to Light Blue overlapping)
 - Light Blue: Makes the borders act as portals to the other side of the playfield.
 - Ultra Instinct White: You become so fast that the border completely breaks, allowing you to go outside of the playfield.
 Be careful, because you can lose track of the snake.
 Ultimate Mode only.
 ## Key Rebinding